 Embarking on major immigration curbs after Brexit may result massive labour shortages in both the skilled and unskilled sector.

-International migrants make up to 14% of the workforce in the wholesale, retail and hospitality industry; in the business and financial industry, non-UK migrants make up to 12% of the workforce.
+International migrants make up to 14 percent of the workforce in the wholesale, retail and hospitality industry; in the business and financial industry, non-UK migrants make up to 12 percent of the workforce.
 More than a quarter migrants work in the public sector.